shipping

-The rates shown below are commercial base pricing – which you get if you order postage online with PayPal or other vendors.
-Be sure to check the prices against your vendor to make sure they’re using the commercial prices – Endicia is a notable exception that charges retail rates.
+The rates shown below are commercial base pricing offered by Etsy, PayPal and other online vendors.
+Be sure to check the prices against your vendor to make sure they’re using commercial prices.
 Expect to pay more if you show up at the post office without postage.
 Pricing for flat rate items is included in the table below.

 USPS Shipping Calculator